 Laser Eye Surgery for Presbyopia

-In the past, vision correction options were quite limited for people looking for a solution to presbyopia.
-Laser eye surgery is traditionally employed to address issues associated with distance vision, such as myopia (short-sightedness), hyperopia (long-sightedness), and astigmatism.
+In the past, vision correction options were limited for people looking for a solution to presbyopia.
+Laser eye surgery is traditionally employed to address issues associated with distance vision.
+Such as myopia (short-sightedness), hyperopia (long-sightedness), and astigmatism.

-However, for a patient who is, for example, both hyperopic and presbyopic, traditional laser eye surgery vision correction methods did not always provide the freedom from glasses or contacts that the patient may have been hoping for.
+If a patient is, for example, both hyperopic and presbyopic.
+Traditional methods did not always provide the freedom from glasses or contacts that they may have been hoping for.

 Laser eye surgery for presbyopia patients has now been revolutionised with the advent of Presbyond.

 Presbyond is like the LASIK laser eye surgery procedure.
 But, instead of correcting each eye for one focal distance, Presbyond performs ‘laser blended vision’.
 Whether both for long-distance or one for distance and one for near, as in the case of monovision.
 Providing a degree of distance and near vision to both eyes.
 Whilst also accounting for the dominant eye to optimise clarity.
 This helps to circumvent many of the difficulties of traditional monovision.
 Since both eyes are used to some degree for viewing distances, this carries less of an impact on depth perception.
 The blended nature of the vision correction also results in some intermediate vision.
 Such as for viewing desktop monitors.
 The concept of blended vision correction is not exclusive to laser eye surgery for presbyopia.

 An important part of assessing your suitability for Presbyond is the use of a multifocal contact lens trial.
 Different focal zones within the contact lens simulate the visual experience you can expect from Presbyond laser eye surgery.